westerndigitalcorporation/zonedstorage.io/README.md

 $ make deploy GH_USER=<github-user-id>
 ```

-Where *gtihub-user-id* is the GitHub user account ID to gain write access to
+Where *github-user-id* is the GitHub user account ID to gain write access to
 the gh-pages branch of the repository.

 ## Package Dependencies Management